 Bromine does not produce as many irritating by-products as chlorine, which makes it a safer choice for both humans and the environment.
-Additionally, it is effective over a broad pH range, allowing its use in a variety of situations.
+Additionally, it is effective over a broad pH range, allowing its use in various situations.
 Furthermore, bromine does not have a strong odor, unlike chlorine; it is therefore the most suitable treatment for indoor pools.

 There is no doubt that bromine is more expensive than chlorine in general.
 It is important to note that bromine is not as powerful an oxidizer as chlorine, which means that it may not be able to eliminate certain bacteria.
 Additionally, the use of bromine can also require specialized dosing equipment, which may result in an increase in the initial costs as well.

-Active oxygen oxidizes organic matter, killing bacteria and other microorganisms that can contaminate pool water.
-Often, this treatment is used in conjunction with other disinfection systems to maximize their effectiveness.
+Active oxygen oxidizes organic matter, killing bacteria and other microorganisms that can contaminate pool water.treatment is used with other disinfection systems to

 Active oxygen is a natural and effective way to sanitize swimming pools.
 There are many advantages to using it.
-It does not cause irritation to the skin or eyes.
+It doesskin or eyes.
 A second advantage of this product is that it does not alter the pH of the water, which makes its maintenance easier.
 Lastly, this swimming pool treatment is odorless, making bathing more pleasant.

 It should be noted, however, that active oxygen may be more expensive than other methods of water treatment.
 It is highly sensitive to water temperature changes; therefore, the dosage should be increased as the temperature of the water rises.
-Furthermore, for the treatment to be properly dosed, specialized equipment called a dosifier and professional installation are required.
+Moreover, it requires specialized equipment called a dosifier, as well as professional installation.

-The saltwater pool treatment uses an electrochemical process, electrolysis, to split salt molecules into sodium and chlorine ions.
+The system uses an electrochemical process, electrolysis, to split salt molecules into sodium and chlorine ions.
 These ions are then released into the pool.
-The chlorine helps keep the pool clean, while the sodium ions soften the water, softening it on the skin.
+The chlorine helps keep the pool clean, while the sodium ions soften the water, softening itthe skin.

 It is imperative to note, however, that saltwater treatment requires a salt chlorinator.
 This will increase the initial cost of the project.
 Additionally, although salt is less irritating to the skin than chlorine, some individuals may still experience irritation.